steve1281/wpf_sqlite_login_example/README.md

 Notes:
 - I ran into an error while following tutorial; it started talking about SQLitePCL.Batteries.
 If this happens, drop the nugs the video suggests and add just the one from above.

-git log --online --decorate --all --reverse
+git log --oneline --decorate --all --reverse

 - 1e35fb2 add gitignore
 - d261d4b initial project